2016 Chevrolet SS Base 6.2L from North America

 Actually not reliable: The one thing that has happened 2x now is the center touch screen has been unresponsive.
 All I know is that both times it happened, the navigation was also on.
 Is there a connection...???

 Bad design 1: Comes with summer tires.
 Do not (repeat) do not attempt to drive in more than a few flurries.
 If you do, expect it to handle like a 9 month old on ice skates (congrats to all you northerners who's 9 month old did fine on skates.
 That's both way cool and completely abnormal).

 Bad design 2: Stupid name.
 Come on Chevy!

 Finally got the car I have wanted for ~10 years now.
 It is so nice to have a car I love.
 I wanted to get the older sibling of the SS in 2009: the Pontiac G8 GXP.
 I even got the "Go-ahead" from my wife, but I was too cheap to spend $35k on a car.
 I am glad I waited though the depreciation on the G8 GXP is phenomenal; they took 8 years to start losing value.
 I do not expect my SS to be so good.

-The SS has 4 options in 16 and 17; full-size spare, sun roof, 1 paint color and a no charge manual tranny (I wanted that).
+The SS has 4 options in '16 and '17; full-size spare, sun roof, 1 paint color and a no-charge manual tranny (I wanted that).
 Otherwise they are all the same and fully loaded.
 That said, it has content I would expect to get in "fully-loaded".
-The big miss was the Homelink buttons.
+Two big misses 1) missing Homelink buttons and 2) the cross-car cup holders in the front make for uncomfortable manual tranny shifting.
 Other little misses are: